 Healing Shiv: The Bio-Magnetic Gun, or BMG.
 It can either drain energy from enemies or heal the user and their allies.

 Insufferable Genius / It's All About Me: Von Bach all the way.
 From his introductory scene he paints himself as an arrogant know-it-all, and imposes himself as future savior of Earth due to him having a Ark core.
 He also repeatedly hits on various female NPCs like Cass Dukar and Ara Shondu, in a manner that suggests they owe him for having the Ark core and being the possible savior of Earth.

-Interface Screw: electric-element attacks disable your friendly nanomachine AI.
+Interface Screw: Electric-element attacks disable your friendly nanomachine AI.
 This doesn't kill her, but it prevents you from using the HUD while it's active, including weapon zooming for some reason.
-AKA, Your game stats (HP, Shields, Ammo, Skill Cooldowns, etc.) are invisible while electrocuted.

 Invisible Wall: The dark areas on the map edged with a yellow line are this.
 Sometimes they don't quite match up.

 Monumental Damage: The broken Golden Gate Bridge is shown in loading screens, and eventually, seen in person.
-Also, there's the fact that everything south of San Francisco and the whole East Bay is uninhabitable, which means that the Bay Bridge, San Mateo Bridge, Dumbarton Bridge, SFO, etc. are all simply gone.
+Also, there's the fact that San Franciso is now a square island, which means that the Bay Bridge, San Mateo Bridge, Dumbarton Bridge, SFO, etc. are all simply gone.